SCIInstitute/ShapeWorks/docs/use-cases/stats-based/ellipsoid-pca.md

 * Number of shapes in the model: `sampleSize()`
 * Dimension of each shape: `numDims()`
 * Variance explained by each mode: `percentVarByMode()`

+Example of plots that will be generated when the use case is run.
 ![PCA Loading Violin Plot](https://sci.utah.edu/~shapeworks/doc-resources/pngs/pca_loadings_violin_plot.png)
 ![PCA Variance Plot](https://sci.utah.edu/~shapeworks/doc-resources/pngs/variance_plot.png)